TERMS AND CONDITIONS

 iii.
 Communications: This category recognises effective communications campaigns or programmes that mitigate health or security risks impacting a global workforce.

 iv.
-COVID-19 Ambassador: This category recognises an individual who has made significant impact in protecting their workforce from COVID-19.
+Duty of Care Ambassador: This category recognises an individual who has made significant impact in protecting their workforce from COVID-19.

 v.
 Innovation: This category recognises new and novel approaches to identifying, managing and mitigating risk, including utilising advancements in technology.

-vii Sustainability: This category recognises the role of Duty of Care and Risk Management in an organisation’s Corporate Social Responsibility and Sustainability programme.
+vi.
+Environmental, Social, and Corporate Governance (ESG) : This category recognises the role of Duty of Care and Risk Management in an organisation’s Environmental, Social and Corporate Governance programme.